Generalized cold-atom simulators for vacuum decay: SUPPLEMENTAL MATERIAL

 \subsection{Vacuum fluctuations}

-We now consider the statistics of quantum fluctuations in the cold-atom false vacuum of our asymmetric mixture system, and show that these match the corresponding relativistic fields.
-This generalizes the results in Ref.~\cite{Jenkins:2023pie}, which first established this equivalence for symmetric mixtures.
+We now consider the statistics of quantum fluctuations in the analog false vacuum, and show that these match those of the corresponding relativistic fields.
+This generalizes the results in Ref.~\cite{Jenkins:2023eez}, which first established this equivalence for symmetric mixtures.

 We promote the $\psi_i$ from classical fields to quantum operators, and study small fluctuations around the false vacuum,